+Those who advocate universal coverage without serious cost containment are dooming us to the awful choice of denying all needed care to some, or denying some needed care to all.
 Some years ago, we ran a full page newspaper ad in the New York Times that summed up my feelings about health care costs.
 The headline read, "National Health Care Reform Without Cost Controls Is Like Moving Furniture Into a Burning House."

-What I'm preaching here is cost control -- and the urgency of it.
+What I'm preaching here is cost control - and the urgency of it.
 I'm asking each of you to help remind our new administration to put health care reform right up there on the front burner as an integral part of our economic rescue plan.

-As Families USA recently reiterated, health costs and economic issues are one and the same.
+Health costs and economic issues are one and the same.
 About half the families filing for bankruptcy do so in part because of medical debts.
-Nearly half of home foreclosures are caused in part by health care debt and we have more than 8 million foreclosures on the way.
+Nearly half of home foreclosures are caused, in part, by health care debt and we have more than 8 million foreclosures on the way.

-Dorene, a worker in Oregon, knows what we're talking about.
-Here's what she wrote in a letter:

-"I worked for a manufacturer for over 15 years.
+- Dorene, a worker in Oregon, knows what we're talking about.
+Here's what she wrote in a letter: "I worked for a manufacturer for over 15 years.
 My wages stayed the same for over 6 years as I found myself paying more and more for health care.
 Co-pays went up, the deductible went up, and the last year I worked there I was paying a portion of the premium.

-"In late 2006 the company sent my production job to Mexico and China and I was laid off.
+In late 2006 the company sent my production job to Mexico and China and I was laid off.
 I could not afford COBRA premiums.
-I am 2 years away from Medicare and unemployed and on the faith based health care system: I pray I don't get sick."

-Teresa in Washington State also knows what we're talking about.
-Here's what she wrote:

-"I have a job with a union contract.
+I am 2 years away from Medicare and unemployed and on the faith-based health care system: I pray I don't get sick." - Teresa in Washington State also knows what we're talking about.
+Here's what she wrote: "I have a job with a union contract.
 Every year, I get a raise that works out to be about \$12.00 per week.
 About the same time each year, I get a memo from my employer that my family's health insurance premium has increased by roughly the same amount.
 I have not seen a real increase to my take home pay in 12 years at my company."
-Close quote.

-Even corporate America is coming to understand what we're talking about - U.S. companies that provide health benefits are at a significant competitive disadvantage in the world marketplace because our major trading partners already provide universal health care.
+Corporate America is coming to understand what we're talking about.
+U.S. companies that provide health benefits are at a significant competitive disadvantage in the world marketplace because our major trading partners already provide universal health care.
 And those same companies are equally uncompetitive with domestic firms in their industries that do not provide benefits.